 As much as I love cruise ships their rooms are tiny!
 Not Maya Cruises.
 We stayed in the Maya Diamond Private Balcony room and it was sooooo roomy.
 Just check out my Facebook Live that I did.

 And the balcony?
 Worth the extra money for sure.

-We were coming from Hanoi so we needed a transfer to the port, which is approximately 2 or 3 hours away.
+We were coming from Hanoi so we needed a transfer to the port, which thankfully for the new expressway is approximately 2 hours away.
 Maya Cruises picked us up from our hotel in a lavish black van with recliner seats, charges, water, Wi-Fi.
 It was super lush.
 And made for a very comfortable drive.
 They also returned us to our next hotel choice in Hanoi Old Quarter.